smontanari/smocker/README.md

 `delay` | The number of seconds to wait before returning the response | `0`

 ##### Simulating latency
 Say you have all those nice ajax spinners, or some cool animation widget to entertain the user while the data is loaded in the backgrund.
-You want to test effectively those features of your web application, i.e. without having to hack sleeps into your backend logic, or running the app in debug mode to allow you to stop and resume it (done that?).
+You would like to test effectively those features of your web application, i.e. without having to hack sleeps into your backend logic, or running the app in debug mode to allow you to stop and resume it (done that?).
 With sMocker, you can simply use the `delay` property in the response object and you will have right there a simulation of latency in loading the response data.
-Yes, that simple.
 ```javascript
 this.get('/todos').respondWith({
   content: [